mb0/xelf-old/DESIGN.md

 After some study over the hindley-milner type system, I come to the conclusion, that it does not lend itself to be faithfully applied to xelf.

+Xelf allows resolvers to direct most aspects of the resolution process.
+Form resolvers often need to be resolved to provide the result type information.
+We need a flexible way to check and infer types with the same resolution process.

 If we embrace function types for all resolvers we already have a enough type information for all language elements.
 We still might need a type hint because of the automatic base type conversion